afrizal112/golang-crud-api/README.md

 ## Setup

 1. Clone the repository
-2. in project folder to run Run the database: docker-compose up -d
+2. in project folder to Run the database: docker-compose up -d
 3. in project folder to Run the application: go run main.go

  ## API Endpoints: